 Let’s not forget about our health workers too

-Research has found that many Indigenous health workers who smoke, smoke heavily, and that tobacco use provides a means of coping with the stressful nature of their workloads.
-These studies indicate a need for appropriate support and education for health workers as well as the communities in which they work.
+Research has found that many Aboriginal and/or Torres Strait Islander health workers who smoke, smoke heavily, and that tobacco use provides a means of coping with the stressful nature of their workloads.
+These studies indicate a need for appropriate support and education for health workers as well as the Communities in which they work.

 Findings have ranged between 38% and 51% so it is important that everyone who smokes is given appropriate advice and support to quit smoking.